 The Foundation is a registered 501(c)3 nonprofit organization and all donations are tax deductible.
 Donations can be made via phone, online or through the mail.
 Any checks should be made out to the RSC Foundation.

 Midwest City, OK 73110

-The RSC Foundation Office is located upstairs in the Administration Building, Room 201.
+The RSC Foundation Office is located upstairs in the Professional Training Center, Room 208.
 Office hours are 8 a.m. to 5 p.m.
 Monday through Friday.
 You may contact us via email through the links below or by calling (405) 736-0315.